SugarHero View RSS

 🩸 Bloody Good Desserts

-Raspberry ganache being poured over white chocolate skull on a black plate with raspberries.Melting Chocolate SkullsHalloween Cake Ball Truffles on a black plate, decorated with candy weapons and food coloring blood.Bloody Halloween Cake BallsWitch Finger Cookies standing upright in a clear glass.Witch Finger CookiesClose-up of Donut Hole Eyeballs.Donut Hole EyeballsClose up of oozing Zombie Brain Brownie Bite on a plate with several more brownie bites in the background.Zombie Brain Brownie BitesJelly candy eyeballs suspended in clear gelatin.Floating Eyeball Jello Shots
+Raspberry ganache being poured over white chocolate skull on a black plate with raspberries.Melting Chocolate SkullsHalloween Cake Ball Truffles on a black plate, decorated with candy weapons and food coloring blood.Bloody Halloween Cake BallsWitch Finger Cookies standing upright in a clear glass.Witch Finger CookiesClose-up of Donut Hole Eyeballs.Donut Hole EyeballsClose up of the top of a bloody glass cupcake.Bloody Glass CupcakesJelly candy eyeballs suspended in clear gelatin.Floating Eyeball Jello Shots

 Leave a Review!